-telephone so modified will no longer have the approval of
+Any telephone so modified will no longer have

-your local copper line telecoms provider or a valid CE mark.
+the approval of your local copper line telecoms provider, or a

 This is a very simple project that shows you how to safely link